justunsix/debezium-tests/strimzi-kafka-connect-eventhubs/README.md

 ### Details

-Configuration and Envrionment details for a Openshift deployment
+Configuration and Environment details for a Openshift deployment

 - Pod scaling: 1
 - Burst quota: 2 cores and 8 GB memory